Public Scoping Meetings

 The Navy would offer fair market value to purchase non-federal lands.

-The Navy would make all efforts to acquire these properties through a mutually agreeable transaction.
+The Navy would make all reasonable efforts to acquire these properties through a mutually agreeable transaction.

 The Federal Aviation Administration’s Aeronautical Study will analyze the impacts on commercial and general aviation.